 - Flipping Your Classroom, Blended & Online Teaching

 You are recording your whole screen, the person playing back the video might be watching on a smaller screen.

-- Screen size for process teaching – make your screen bigger if you will be showing software or websites and you want people to be able to see the text of options or pages. (link on how to do this coming soon.)
+- Screen size for process teaching – make your screen bigger if you will be showing software or websites and you want people to be able to see the text of options or pages.
+(How to change your screen resolution for Windows and Mac.)

 - Powerpoint / Keynote – keep font sizes above 24 points, don’t pack the screen full of content

 - Don’t talk over the same static slide for more than one minute (unless explaining complex diagram / consider zooming in on parts)

 - Plan your content in 5-10 min chunks

 - Attention spans are limited

 - In cuLearn you can add interactions between videos